The Healing Journey

 What is the Healing Journey all about?

-The Healing Journey is simply an extension of that table.
+The Healing Journey is an extension of that table.
+The three core elements of the Healing Journey will be worship, teaching, and prayer ministry.
 We will set the table for the Holy Spirit to move among us and in us through worship of our Lord and inspirational, challenging stories told by Bishops, Priests, Deacons, Professors, and Laity—stories of loss and lament, the glory we are called to in Christ, struggles with sin and anxiety.
 As we worship and listen, our faithful God will move among us by his Holy Spirit, speaking to each one according to his will.
-Then the invitation will be given to be prayed for by faithful prayer ministers.
-The three core elements of the Healing Journey will be worship, teaching, and prayer ministry.
-Scroll down for information about the speakers and topics.
+After each speaker, the invitation will be given to be prayed for by faithful prayer ministers.

 Where: Church of the Advent, 678 King St. Denver, CO 80204